-Form 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended April 30, 2015

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\to \

-Commission file number: 001-35667

-AMBARELLA, INC.

-(Exact name of registrant as specified in its charter)

-Cayman Islands (State or other jurisdiction of incorporation or organization)

-3101 Jay Street Santa Clara, California (Address of principal executive offices) 98-0459628 (I.R.S.
-Employer Identification No.)

-95054 (Zip Code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🖾 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes  No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the r egistrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵 The number of ordinary shares, \$0.00 0045 par value, of the Registrant, outstanding as of April 30, 2015 was 31,341 ,184 shares.
+Form 10-Q (Mar ⊠ rk One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUI 1934 RITIES EXCHANGE ACT OF For the quarterly period ended October 31, 2015 OR 0 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUL 1934 RITIES EXCHANGE ACT OF For the transition period fromto Commission file number: 001-35667 AMBARELLA, INC. (Exact name of registrant as specified in its charter) 98-0459628 (I.R.S.
+Employer dentification No.) 3101 Jay Street Santa Clara, California (Address of principal executive offices) 95054 (Zip Code) (408) 734-8888 (Registrant's telephone number, including area code) durin rate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) or get the preceding 12 months (or for such shorter period that the registrant was required to file such reports), are rements for the past 90 days.
+Yes \square No \square be su rate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, is abmitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding from trant was required to submit and post such files).
+Yes \boxtimes No \square ate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated fil itions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the E See the Large e accelerated filer 🗵 Accelerated filer Non- accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company Indica ate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ Thon number of ordinary shares, \$0.00045 par value, of the Registrant, outstanding as of October 31, 2015 was 32, .049.374 shares.